Russell's sense of the word 'grammar'

 Russell's book is not available in my provincial exile [or was not, for I have since seen a copy through Interlibrary loan], and therefore I do not know if he "used the term in the same wide sense".
 The 'same sense' is of course an extremely ambiguous expression (i.e. its meaning needs to be explained ("further explanation given") every time it is used).
 Further, if Russell's use of the word 'grammar' had become commonplace at Cambridge, then Russell's colleague G.E.
 Moore should not have been perplexed about how Wittgenstein was using it.

 I also find no report of this wider sense in the OED, although I have not seen the latest edition, which confines the extension of 'grammar' to syntax and inflection.

-In any case, I think what I wrote in my Preface is the safest/wisest approach:
+In any case, I think what I wrote in my Introduction is the safest/wisest approach:

 The elements of Wittgenstein's concept 'grammar' are the tools of logic that Wittgenstein assumed the readers of his works to be already familiar with -- despite the fact that, if he did not invent all of them, Wittgenstein so redefined them that they could only be gotten from him.

 Otherwise you are in danger of not seeing what is new in Wittgenstein's philosophy -- as if to say: "You can see by his jargon that he is doing the same type of philosophizing that Russell did", which he certainly was not.
 Also: Wittgenstein's concept 'grammar' evolved over the years (PI § 81).